 This easy green Persian pesto frittata is a delicious twist off of a classic Persian frittata recipe.
 More importantly, it’s a great way to pack a ton of greens into a single, one-pan meal.
-Made in a cast iron skillet, frittatas are great for pick eaters or if you’re looking for creative ways to eat more greens that isn’t just another salad or green smoothie.
+Made in a cast iron skillet, frittatas are great for picky eaters, or if you’re looking for creative ways to eat more greens that isn’t just another salad or green smoothie.

 Generally speaking, traditional Persian frittata recipes have more greens than eggs.
 This gorgeous green Persian pesto frittata honors that tradition and modernizes the dish with additional antioxidant superfoods and spices.
 We’ve also simplified the recipe so that you can cook everything in the same pan.